prakash200/CLI-APP/README.md

   viewusers
   weatherreport
 ```
 - **I have already created database , Table and 3 sample users.
-If you want to skip then start with Step_2  else deleted the Users_Details.db file and start from Step_1.**
+If you want to skip then start with Step_2  else delete the Users_Details.db file and start from Step_1.**

 ## Step_1